 People are starving, and in an ideal world, people should not have to kill endangered elephants to survive, but that is reality.
 Humanitarian issues should take precedence over animal issues.
 Yes, the culling strategy is not sustainable, which is why culling should be the exception and not necessarily the rule for dealing with food insecurity.

-While Virginia Beach is geographically far from Africa, our community can still make an impact through altruistic efforts toward organizations like UNICEF.
+While Virginia Beach is geographically far from Africa, the community can still make an impact through altruistic efforts toward organizations like UNICEF.